kfahn22/torus_knots/README.md

     margin-left: auto;
     margin-right: auto;" width="800" height="450">

-I have used Daniel's code, but I have substituted the code to calculate the cartesian coordinates.
+I have used Daniel's code, but I have replaced the code to calculate the cartesian coordinates.
 Equations from Lee Stemkoski at [Parameterized Knots](https://home.adelphi.edu/~stemkoski/knotgallery/).

 `let phi = p * beta;`
 `let theta = q * beta;`